 Apr 3, 201–May 2, 2010

-Daniel Everett works across media, exploring the possibilities and limits of personal meaning in public spaces, both real and imagined.
+Daniel Everett works across a broad range of media, exploring the possibilities and limits of personal meaning in public spaces, both real and imagined.
 Much of his work focuses on the aesthetics and implications of the outdated and now-obsolete technology of his youth: videogames, computers, and the early Internet.